 As a community health worker/navigator, you will play a critical role in bridging the gap between the community, health care, government and social service systems.

-Normandale's Community Health Worker/Navigator Certificate program will prepare students for a variety of entry-level healthcare employment opportunities.
+This certificate program will prepare students for a variety of entry-level healthcare employment opportunities.

-Community health worker/navigators play a critical role in bridging the gap between community, health care, government and social service systems.
+Community Health Worker-Navigators play a critical role in bridging the gap between community, health care, government, and social service systems.

 Required Courses - 16 credits